Night and the City: Plot

-Harry Fabian is an ambitious American hustler and con man on the make in London.
-He maintains a fractured relationship with the honest Mary Bristol, nightclub owner and businessman Phil Nosseross, and Helen, who is Phil's scheming wife.
+Harry Fabian is an ambitious American tout and con man on the make in London.
+He maintains a fractured relationship with the honest Mary Bristol, and with nightclub owner and businessman Phil Nosseross, and with Nosseross's scheming wife, Helen.

 While attempting a con at a wrestling match, Fabian witnesses Gregorius, a veteran Greek wrestler, arguing with his son Kristo, who has organised the fight, and who effectively controls all wrestling in London.
-After denouncing Kristo's event as tasteless exhibitionism that shames the sport's Greco-Roman traditions, Gregorius leaves with Nikolas, a fellow wrestler.
+After denouncing Kristo's event as tasteless exhibitionism that shames the sport's Graeco-Roman traditions, Gregorius leaves with Nikolas, a fellow wrestler.

-Fabian catches up with the two and befriends them, having realised that he can host wrestling in London without interference from Kristo if he can persuade his father to support the enterprise.
+Fabian catches up with the two and befriends them, thinking that he could host wrestling in London without interference from Kristo if he could persuade Kristo's father to support the enterprise.

-Fabian approaches Phil and Helen with his proposal, then asks for an investment.
-Incredulous, Phil offers to provide half of the required £400, if Fabian can equal it.
-Desperate, Fabian asks Figler, a panhandler and unofficial head of an informal society of street criminals, Googin, a forger, and Anna, a Thameside smuggler, but none can offer any help.
+Fabian approaches Nosseross and Helen with his proposal, then asks for an investment.
+Nosseross is incredulous, but at his wife's instigation he offers to provide half of the required £400 if Fabian can match it.
+Desperate, Fabian asks for money from Figler, a panhandler and unofficial head of an informal society of beggars, Googin, a forger, and Anna, a Thameside smuggler, but none will help him.

-Fabian is eventually approached by Helen, who offers the £200 in exchange for a licence to continue running her own nightclub, having obtained the money by selling an expensive fur Phil recently bought for her.
-Fabian agrees, but tricks Helen by having Googin forge the licence.
+Fabian is eventually approached by Helen Nosseross, who offers the £200 in exchange for getting a licence to continue running her own nightclub, having obtained the money by selling an expensive fur coat her husband recently bought for her.
+Fabian agrees but tricks her by having Googin forge the licence.

-Meanwhile, Phil is visited by associates of Kristo, who warn him to keep Fabian away from London's wrestling scene.
-Already suspecting Helen of duplicity, Phil neglects to warn Fabian, who proceeds to open his own gym with Gregorius and Nikolas as the stars, and Phil as a silent partner.
+Meanwhile, Nosseross is visited by associates of Kristo, who warn him to keep Fabian away from London's wrestling scene.
+Already suspecting his wife of duplicity, Nosseross neglects to warn Fabian, who proceeds to open his own gym with Gregorius and Nikolas as the stars and Nosseross as his silent partner.

-A furious Kristo visits the gym, only to discover that his father is supporting Fabian's endeavour.
-Meeting with Phil, the two plot to kill Fabian, but realise that they can only do so if Gregorius leaves Fabian.
-Phil meets with Fabian and removes his backing, suggesting that Fabian get Nikolas and The Strangler, a showy wrestler favoured by Kristo, into the ring together to keep the business going, knowing that Gregorius would never allow it.
+A furious Kristo visits the gym and discovers that his father is supporting Fabian's endeavour.
+Meeting with Nosseross, the two plot to kill Fabian but realise that they can only do so if Gregorius leaves Fabian.
+Nosseross meets with Fabian and withdraws his backing, suggesting that Fabian gets Nikolas and The Strangler, a showy wrestler favoured by Kristo, into the ring together to keep the business going, knowing that Gregorius would never allow it.